lemigab/greatdamnorth/README.md

 ## AI System

-The AI System implemented in A3 has been preserved during the implementation of the multiplayer framework.
+The AI System implemented in A3 has been replaced by a multiplayer system, since AIs in previous assingments were meant to supplement the lack of multiplayer network capabilties.
 A link to the README of that assignment, which described all FSM states/transitions and other AI components, may be accessed with the link below.
-A singleplayer version of the game including AIs is located in SyrupFarmingScene in this branch.

 [View Assignment 3 README](PreviousAssignments/A3_README.md)